 - And the God of peace be with you all.
 Amen.

 Romans Chapter 16

-- so you might receive her in the Lord in a manner worthy of the saints, and you might stand by her in what she might need of you in the matter;(94)“matter” the Greek word here is singular, apparently indicating that Phoebe was dealing with some matter affecting her personally.
-Given her status as a patroness, it’s possible she had some business which required attention, and the church of Rome was to “stand by” her in this matter. for she also has become a patroness of many, even of me myself.
+- so you might receive her in the Lord in a manner worthy of the saints, and so you might stand by her in that matter1“matter” the Greek word here is singular, apparently indicating that Phoebe was dealing with some matter affecting her personally.
+Given her status as a patroness, it’s possible she had some business which required attention, and the church of Rome was to “stand by” her in this matter. if she needs you, for she also became a patroness of many, even of me myself.

-- Greet Prisca(95)“Prisca” is the proper form of “Priscilla”, the latter being more informal and familiar. and Aquila, my fellow workers in Jesus the Anointed –
+- Greet Prisca2“Prisca” is the proper form of “Priscilla”, the latter being more informal and familiar. and Aquila, my fellow workers in Jesus the Anointed –

 - who risked their neck for my life; whom not only I thank, but also all the churches of the gentiles –

 - and also greet the church at their house.
-Greet Epenetus, my beloved who is the firsttfruit of Asia for the Anointed.
+Greet Epenetus, my beloved who is the firstfruit of Asia for the Anointed.